karanvasnani/aws-app-mesh-examples/walkthroughs/howto-ingress-gateway/README.md

 	curl -s http://colorgateway.default.svc.cluster.local:9901/stats | grep ssl.handshake
 	```
 You should see output similar to: `listener.0.0.0.0_9080.ssl.handshake: 1`, indicating a successful SSL handshake was achieved between the NLB and the gateway.
 At this point the traffic from NLB to the VirtualGateway is encrypted while the traffic from VirtualGateway to VirtualNodes is not.

+4. Follow these steps to see the emitted access logs from the Nginx proxy:
+  - Log in to your AWS account.
+  - Navigate to CloudWatch logs console.
+  - Click on the log-group starting with the name `${EnvironmentName}:ECSServiceLogGroup`.
+  - Click on nginx log-stream starting with the prefix `gateway-nginx` to see the access log in the custom format as specified in `nginx.conf` file.

 ## Step 7: Initiate TLS at the Gateway